 In Your Money or Your Life, Vicki Robins talk about your Life Energy Exchange.

 When you coast, you are really optimizing your life energy exchange.
-You will wish to finely tuned your income, versus all your expenses related to your job, and the amount of hours spend in the job.
+You will wish to finely tune your income, versus all your expenses related to your job, and the number of hours spends on the job.

-You would not want a high income, and in return, you would expect the number of hours spend in the job be much less.
+You would not want a high income, and in return, you would expect the number of hours spent on the job to be much less.

 However, the conscientious you might eventually develop whichever new career you venture into something that earns well.

-However, this time it is something that you might find that it matches your values better.
-It will make you look forward to work more.
+However, this time it is something that you might find that matches your values better.
+It will make you look forward to working more.

-My reader probably feels weird not savings any money.
-If I were in his position I would feel weird too considering this is what lead him to be in this position.
+My reader probably feels weird not to save any money.
+If I were in his position I would feel weird to considering this is what lead him to be in this position.

 Is Building $550,000 in Wealth by 33 Years Old Not Doable?

-This amount of money is likely to be funded by the job of 2 person.
+This amount of money is likely to be funded by the job of 2 people.

 He did say his XIRR is 6%.

-We can assume his wife and him worked for 4.5 years.
+We can assume his wife and he worked for 4.5 years.
 Then he got posted overseas for 3.5 years.
 His wife joined him and stopped working.

 Since his basic salary is $4,300/mth (after CPF), we can assume his average income for those 4.5 years is around $3,800/mth (his earlier salary should be lower before increments).